fabiodimarco/tf-levenberg-marquardt/README.md

 \large \text{num\\_residuals} = \text{batch\\_size} \cdot \text{num\\_outputs}
 $$

-The Levenberg–Marquardt updates can be computed using two equivalent formulations
+The Levenberg-Marquardt updates can be computed using two equivalent formulations

 $\large (3\text{a})$